ItsMePaulo/tutoring/COS212/examprep/Exam2/README.md

     *

-2.2) Using the original tree before your answer in 2.1 show the final tree if instead value 34 was accessed using a half splay
+2.2) Using the original tree before your answer in 2.1 show the final tree if instead value 34 was accessed using a semi splay

     *